 - Unpriced bill of quantities.

-The contractors should then study the designs and fill in their respective unpriced BQ copies with their rates.
+The contractors should then study the designs and fill in their respective unpriced BQ copies with their building rates.

 But, get this.
 When they finally submit their bids, don’t be quick to award the lowest bidder.
 You should, instead, evaluate even their technical qualifications before awarding the contract.
 Your project manager will help you with that.